ram-p/ram-p.github.io/_pages/about.md

 - March 17, 2025 — Submitted a new paper ["Mode-Prefix-Based Control of Switched Linear Systems with Applications to Fault Tolerance"](https://arxiv.org/abs/2505.13105).
 This paper solves optimal control problems for switched systems (with arbitrary switching, either stochastic or potentially adversarial) by transforming them into convex programs using system level synthesis.

 - February 11, 2025 — Announcing a new paper ["Approximate Energetic Resilience of Nonlinear Systems under Partial Loss of Control Authority"](https://arxiv.org/abs/2502.07603) on arXiv.
 This is our first exploration into resilience under possible adversarial action for classical nonlinear systems.

-- December 19, 2024 — I was at the [_63rd IEEE Conference on Decision and Control (CDC)_](https://cdc2024.ieeecss.org/) in Milan, Italy this week, presenting our paper ["How Much Reserve Fuel: Quantifying the Maximal Energy Cost of System Disturbances"](https://ieeexplore.ieee.org/document/10886030).
-This forms some of the earliest work I conducted during my PhD.